npetty/spark-log-processing/README.md

 3. **my.challenge.LogEntry**
 * This file declares a case class to capture LogEntries and a companion object to perform the parsing.
 I found several example regexes for parsing access logs, but did a little tweaking to be more open on what was allowed.

+* Additionally, the log entry parses the timestamp string to produce a calculated Day column.
+This is used to group entries by day for the top user calculations.
 4. **my.challenge.TopNCalculator**
 * This class has methods that capture the grouping/joining/query logic, therefore it was useful to have a separate class with functions that could be tested.
 Specifically it defines functions called